Understanding the Christian Response to Corruption and Cultural Instability

 In Exodus 19:6, God calls Israel “a kingdom of priests and a holy nation” (ESV).
 Peter applies that same language to the Church: “You are a chosen race, a royal priesthood” (1 Peter 2:9, ESV).
 Priests represent God’s holiness within broken systems.
 They intercede.
 They embody integrity.
 They stand between heaven and earth.

 Our calling is priestly presence under Christ’s reign.
-We trust Jesus as the Divine Warrior who will bring final justice.
-We live faithfully in the already and the not yet—the Kingdom inaugurated in Christ but not yet fully consummated.
+Christians do not answer the problem of evil by explaining it away.
+We answer it by trusting Jesus as the Divine Warrior who will bring final justice, and by living faithfully in the already and the not yet — the Kingdom inaugurated in Christ but not yet fully consummated.
+The question of why God allows evil is not resolved through argument.
+It is answered through a life formed by the One who entered evil, bore it, and overcame it.

 This moment may feel like acceleration.
 Biblically, it is clarification.
 Light reveals what was always present.